Do Canadians Pay Tax on a U.S. Inheritance?

 What If You’re a U.S. Citizen Living in Canada?

-If you're a U.S. citizen or green card holder living in Canada, additional U.S. tax and reporting rules still apply—even if you’ve lived in Canada for years.
+If you're a U.S. citizen or green card holder living in Canada, U.S. tax and reporting rules still apply, including U.S. estate tax—even if you’ve lived in Canada for years.

 You may be required to file:

-While Canada won’t tax the inherited amount, you’ll need to coordinate your Canadian and U.S. filings carefully.
+While Canada may not tax an inherited amount, you’ll need to coordinate your Canadian and U.S. filings carefully.
 This is where a qualified cross-border tax advisor becomes essential.

 Currency Conversion Rules Apply